SoftwareAG/c8y-docs/content/device-tutorials/netcomm-router-bundle/device-management.md

 You can download and view the logs from the device.
 Log files can be quite big, but you can set filtering criteria to get only what is interesting for you.

-For more information about logs, see [Device Management > Device details](/users-guide/device-management/#device-details) in the User guide.
+For more information about logs, see [Device Management > Device details > Logs](/users-guide/device-management/#logs) in the User guide.

 ![Logs](/images/device-demos/casa-system-router/router-log.png)